 In the previous article in the series, we introduced the Tangle as a data structure.
 We also learned about tips and the importance of choosing a good tip-selection algorithm.
 Today we will learn about transaction rates and network latency, and the role they play in determining the shape of the Tangle.
 We will also learn about the unweighted random walk, which will be further developed next week.

-In last week’s simulation, you may have noticed that transactions are not evenly spread out across time, but some periods are “busier” than others.
+In last week’s simulation, you may have noticed that transactions are not evenly spread out across time and some periods are “busier” than others.
 This randomness, which makes the model more realistic, is achieved by using a Poisson point process to model how transactions arrive.
 This model is very common for analyzing how many customers walk into a store in a given time period, or how many phone calls are made to a call center.
-We can see this behavior in example tangle below.
+We can see this behavior in the example Tangle below.
 Transactions 4, 5, and 6 arrived almost simultaneously, and after transaction 6 there was a long pause.

 Finally, it’s time to talk about a more advanced tip selection algorithm: the unweighted random walk.
-Using this algorithm, we put a walker on the genesis transaction, and have it start “walking” towards the tips.
-On each step it jumps to one of the transactions which directly approves the one we are currently on.
+Using this algorithm, we put a walker on the genesis transaction and have it start “walking” toward the tips.
+On each step, it jumps to one of the transactions which directly approves the one we are currently on.
 We choose which transaction to jump to with equal probability, which is where the term unweighted comes from.
 Naturally, we’ve made a simulation that shows how this happens.

 You can see the path the walker follows is marked in red, and at each junction, the different possible paths are marked in blue.
 Very recent transactions, which are “invisible” to the current random walk, are shown as transparent.